 The Fall 2015 season at The Sanctuary for Independent Media kicked off on October 30 with "Moving Heaven and Earth," a fundraiser for radio station WOOC 105.3 FM featuring three local 518 roots bands.
 And that was just the start!

-Throughout the season, The Sanctuary for Independent Media will present many events ranging from music to films and speakers.
+Throughout the season, The Sanctuary for Independent Media presented many events ranging from music to films and speakers.
 Highlights include musical performances by jazz artists Satoko Fujii and Tani Tabbal, screenings of films by Jon Bowermaster, Nick Berardini, Lyric Cabral, and David Felix Sutcliffe, folk powerhouse Jayme Stone, an event on regional resistance to fracking, and much, much more!

 The Spring 2015 season at The Sanctuary for Independent Media kicked off on March 21st with the Nile Project, a 15-piece band of musical activists which the New York Times called "a committed, euphoric international coalition, a superb example of small-world music, of what happens to traditions in the information age."